In this article, we’ll pit RightSignature vs. DocuSign. We’ll analyze both platforms to answer a simple question: Which is better?

 All information from DocuSign is stored under the highest levels of encryption, with the platform being the only Digital Transaction Management (DTM) company in compliance with the ESIGN Act.

-DocuSign offers you multiple forms of signer authentication, better intent confirmation, tamper-seals to protect your documents, and secure and continuous access to all your DocuSign documents.
+DocuSign offers multiple forms of signer authentication, better intent confirmation, tamper seals to protect your documents, and secure and continuous access to all your documents.

-If security is your number one priority, DocuSign offers you the highest security you can find out of any online signature solution.
+If security is your number one priority, DocuSign offers you the highest security you can find in any online signature solution.